speaud/O3_pool_app_exercise/README.md

 ### Preamble

-At first I was going to haul-off to find some canvas-based pool game example I could rip then re-purpose it to work with some database then build out a few API’s then…you get the point.
+At first I was going to haul-off to find some canvas-based pool game example I could rip then re-purpose to work with some database then build out a few API’s then…you get the point.

 But the notion of KISS/Rule of least power quickly kicked in…shortly followed by “Atwood’s Law,” and so-forth.

 That line of thought when coupled with the notion that you all, or whomever, would have to clone then run this locally...

-Basically I didn’t want box configuration or dependency issues to arise (e.g., MongoDB data path, missing global dependencies, incompatible unix-like flavors, etc.) when whomever was trying to run this...
+Basically I didn’t want box configuration, IDE exports, or dependency issues to arise (e.g., MongoDB data path, missing global dependencies, incompatible unix-like flavors, etc.) when whomever was trying to run this...

-Also denoted within the provided instructions "...code for it on github."
+We could've used some sandbox/playground service to host this (e.g., Plnkr, CodePen, Fiddle, JSBin, etc.) but as denoted within the provided instructions you all wanted "...code for it on github."
+Works for me...

-If we were building this out for a MVP/production release while following Atwood, thus using a full JS stack, we would've used...
+Aside, if we were building this out for a MVP/production release while following Atwood, thus using a full JS stack, we would've used some stack like...

 * MongoDB
 * Express (Handle API requests)